Tartan Features: Ethos

 The ethos, influenced by the independent record industry is to advocate DIY methods and combine that with professional filmmaking processes; to act as a bridge between grassroots filmmaking and lift the lid on how the filmmaking industry works.
-This often includes creating guides for self sufficiency based on classic DIY music manifestos such as The KLF’s "How to Have a Number One he Easy Way" and Scritti Politti’s "How to Make a Record."
+This often includes creating guides for self sufficiency based on classic DIY music manifestos such as The KLF’s "How to Have a Number One the Easy Way" and Scritti Politti’s "How to Make a Record."

 “Our biggest desire is to not make a series of financially lucrative genre films.
 Someone else can – and will do.
 We just want to lift the curtain on the film industry by showing things can be done differently.

 We’re delighted that people make films through us and go on to have great success after.
 That’s all part of what we’re trying to do.
 We don’t want to become part of the current industry, we want to show there’s a clear alternative, or be a temporary bridge to help you get there.

 Festivals and Cinemas – and the films you make are part of a shared culture.
 They get reflected back at us all to become an even greater part of how we operate in our daily lives.
 Don’t waste your talent and time pandering to a broken system.
 If you want to tell a story and someone is suggesting you tell it another way remember Spiral Scratch.
 If you feel nobody’s listening there’s a clear alternative to do something on your own terms.”